Dual Enrollment Programs

 To Apply for Admission

 Apply as early as possible.
-The deadline for all documents is June 15 for the fall semester and November 1 for the winter semester.
-No application will be processed until all of the following have been completed and received:
+The deadline for all documents is August 15 for the fall semester and December 15 for the winter semester.
+No admission decision will be made until all of the following have been completed and received:

 - The Dual Enrollment application.